whamcloud/Online-Help/docs/api/Pkg_Guide.md

 **Warning:**

-Do not create bundles with the same name as the built-in bundles, as these will be overwritten by updates to Intel® Manager for Lustre* software
+Do not create bundles with the same name as the built-in bundles, as these will be overwritten by updates to Manager for Lustre\* software

 Installing a Bundle
 -------------------